ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

  c.
 If you are connecting to a private JIRA instance, or you want to receive traceability information from a public JIRA instance, enter your JIRA user name and password.

  d.
-To track the deployment of code changes for the project by creating labels and comments for referenced issues, select the **Track deployment of code changes** check box.
+To track the deployment of code changes for the project by creating labels and comments for referenced issues, select the **Track deployment of code changes** checkbox.
 Make sure that you use JIRA Smart Commit to reference the JIRA issues in your GitHub commits.
 If you don't select this option, the JIRA tool integration ignores any commits.

 1. If you want to create a JIRA project, for the JIRA type, click **New**: